 - Grows extremely fast

 - Rarely needs replanting

-Did you know?
-Bamboo is one of the fastest growing plants in the world and can grow up to one meter per day.
+Bamboo is one of the fastest growing plants in the world and as a young plant can grow up to one meter per day.

-Did you know?
-There are 1200 bamboo species in the world.
-Don’t worry, pandas don’t eat the species that we use.
+There are 1,200 bamboo species in the world.
+But don’t worry, pandas don’t live where our bamboo is sourced.